berobloom/LSCIndoorCameraLocal1080p/README.md

 ## Nightvision

-Nightvision is default set to auto with the following variable in `product.cof`.
+Nightvision is default set to automatic with the following variable in `product.cof`.
 ```
 smartir_en=1
 ```
-When you want manual automation:
+When you want manual nightvision:

 ```
 smartir_en=0